Joseph7e/MDIBL-T3-WGS-Tutorial/README.md

 * Prepare your working directory

 It is a good idea to keep your directories tidy and to name your files something that makes sence.
 This is just to keep things organized so you know what everything is several months from now.
+We are going to make a new directory to house all of the analyses for this tutorial.

 ```bash
 # Make a new directory and add the Sample directory into it